yuntaozhang999/yuntaozhang999.github.io/_posts/2025-07-03-add-certificates-collection.md

 ---
-title: 'How to Add a New Collection to a Jekyll Academic Pages Website'
+title: 'How I Added a New Collection to a Jekyll Academic Pages Website'
 date: 2025-07-03
 excerpt: ""
 tags: